Ropticus/Suilder-docs/docs/configuration/entity-classes.md

 * You cannot use inverse properties, because the column belongs to another table.
 * You cannot use lists, because these are inverse properties.

+!!! note
-> **Note:** these restrictions are only for building the queries, you can use any property for mapping the results.
+    These restrictions are only for building the queries, you can use any property for mapping the results.

 ## Table builder
 You have to use the `TableBuilder` class to configure your classes.
 You can add classes that are not a table, like an **abstract** class, to share the same configuration with all derived classes.
 After you finish to register all your classes pass your `TableBuilder` to an engine: